HeapSpace/heapcon/content/speakers/antonio-cobo/fear/index.md

 ---
-type: "talk"
+type: talk
-title: "How to Overcome Your Fears to Become a Conference Speaker"
+title: How to Overcome Your Fears to Become a Conference Speaker
+description: >-
-description: "How I managed to speak at events across Europe and US and how I manage to overcome my fears and limitations."
+  How I managed to speak at events across Europe and US and how I manage to overcome my fears and limitations.
-og_img: "antonio-cobo.png"
+og_img: antonio-cobo.png
-day: "26"
+day: '26'
 track: 1
 start: 1330
 outputs:
   - html
   - calendar
+id: antonio-cobo-fear
 ---

 Have you ever thought about speaking at a conference?
 Have you ever wondered how the speakers managed to get into the conference?